atlassian/smith/docs/design/plugins.md

 ## Glossary

-- resource - `Bundle` contains a list of resources.
-Each one is either an object definition or a plugin invocation definition.
+- resource - Each resource is either an object definition or a plugin invocation definition. `Bundle` contains a list of resources.